 The black diamond of the kitchen.
 The Mozart of mushrooms.
 The jewel of cuisine.
 These are some of the labels that the truffle has earned for itself over time.
-But what makes this reclusive fungus so valuable?
+But how are truffles grown and what makes this reclusive fungus so valuable?

 What are truffles?